parthiv11/IndicWhisper-JAX/README.md

 # IndicWhisper With JAX (70x faster)

+## What is IndicWhisper?

-IndicWhisper is a state-of-the-art speech recognition model fine-tuned on Indian languages.
+IndicWhisper is a cutting-edge speech recognition model fine-tuned specifically for Indian languages.
+It boasts impressive performance on various benchmarks, outperforming other publicly available models.
+IndicWhisper enables accurate transcription of speech in Indian languages, facilitating tasks such as voice commands, transcription of audio files, and more.

+## What is IndicWhisper-JAX?

+IndicWhisper-JAX is an optimized version of IndicWhisper, leveraging the JAX  library for high-performance computing.
+This enhancement significantly improves the speed and efficiency of the model, making it ideal for real-time transcription tasks.
+IndicWhisper-JAX maintains the same level of accuracy as the original model while offering unparalleled performance, particularly on TPUs and GPUs.

 ## Overview